 Mei + McCree, Hanzo, or Reaper

 Mei has been broken for a while now.
-Mei combined with almost any other DPS hero is the Overwatch League meta at the moment.
-Ever since they heavily buffed her kit in a gambit to nerf GOATs, Mei has been able to freeze multiple targets at once.
-When you combine that ability with a high damage dealer like McCree, Hanzo, or Reaper really bad things start happening to the enemy.
-Mei is particularly effective at holding an area with a lot of cover, since the second your tank walks into her space, she can trap him with her wall and then freeze him to death while your buddy shoots him as McCree, Hanzo, or Reaper.
+This hero combined with almost any other DPS hero is the Overwatch League meta at the moment.
+Ever since they heavily buffed her kit in a gambit to nerf GOATs, she has been able to freeze multiple targets at once.
+When you combine that ability with a high damage dealer, you steamroll the enemy.
+You can be particularly effective at holding an area with a lot of cover, since the second your tank walks into her space, she can trap him with her wall and then freeze him to death while your buddy shoots him as McCree, Hanzo, or Reaper.

 On top of her already incredibly powerful kit, Mei also has arguably the best ultimate in the game.
-Her ultimate zones off most points in the game in their entirety, and freezes enemies for 5 seconds.
+You can use her ultimate to zone off most points in the game and freeze enemies for 5 seconds.
 Unless you have a D.Va to eat it, there isn’t much you can do to stop Mei from wiping your team with her ultimate.
 If you and your buddy want to have a great time on the ladder, one of you play Mei and the other one of you play a high damage dealing character like Hanzo, Reaper, or McCree.
 It honestly barely matters which, all those people’s ultimate abilities combine well with Mei’s ultimate and her normal abilities.

-These were just a few of the most notable combinations.
+These were just a few of the best Overwatch hero combinations.
 There are numerous other great Hero combinations to try in Overwatch, so keep experimenting!
 You’ll find your Best Overwatch Duo Combo soon.